 Eventually, you will be asked to return to collect your passport with your resident’s visa stamped in it.
 If your employer employs someone to do the running for you, ensure you get your passport back, it is not acceptable for your employer to retain it.

-It’s common for a sponsored expat who is working in Dubai to then be able to sponsor their spouse and children to join them.
-Most of the time the expat who sponsors the spouse will be the male of the partnership.
+It’s common for a sponsored expat who is working in Dubai to be able to sponsor their spouse and children to join them.
+Most of the time, the expat who sponsors the spouse will be the male of the partnership.

-It is almost unheard of for female expats to be the main employee in the household and to sponsor their husband to join them.
+It is almost unheard of for female expats to be the main employee in the household and to sponsor their husbands to join them.
 Exceptions in high-level professional roles do apparently exist.

 However, when it comes to living and working in Dubai, you need to be prepared to negotiate hard to get the right terms in place for your employment contract.

-Here’s a list of points that expatriates negotiate on when it comes to their employment contract.
-These are a guide for you to know what is typically offered by an employer, it will be up to you to know how far and how hard you can negotiate: –
+Here’s a list of points that expatriates negotiate on when it comes to their employment contracts.
+These are a guide for you to know what is typically offered by an employer.
+It will be up to you to know how far and how hard you can negotiate:

 As your sponsor is your employer, and you have to be sponsored to remain in Dubai, changing jobs can be a bit stressful.

-If you’re made redundant suddenly you may need to leave the emirate as your sponsored status will be revoked – be ready to leave and apply for a new job and a new sponsor from overseas.
+If you’re made redundant, you may need to leave the emirate as your sponsored status will be revoked – be ready to leave and apply for a new job and a new sponsor from overseas.

-If you’re unhappy in your work and want to change job, or if your contract has a fixed term and you want to continue living and working in Dubai after its conclusion, you need to find a new employer willing to take over sponsorship.
+If you’re unhappy with your work and want to change your job, or if your contract has a fixed term and you want to continue living and working in Dubai after its conclusion, you need to find a new employer willing to take over sponsorship.

-It may be easier for you to leave your job, leave the emirate, apply for a new job and return to Dubai with your new sponsor, believe it or not.
-However, you may have to remain outside the emirate for 6 months before re-entering.
+It may be easier for you to leave your job, leave the emirate, apply for a new job and start working in Dubai with your new sponsor, believe it or not.
+However, you may have to remain outside the emirate for six months before re-entering.